-We have also given time, treasure and talent to a variety of other local nonprofit organizations in their efforts to better our communities, including Toys for Tots, Susan G. Komen for the Cure, the Arnold Police Department, the Kurt Warner First Things First Foundation’s Warner’s Warm-up coat drives, the Special Olympics, the American Red Cross and animal rescue groups.
+We also gave time, treasure and talent to a variety of other local nonprofit organizations in their efforts to better our communities, including Susan G. Komen for the Cure, the Arnold Police Department, the Kurt Warner First Things First Foundation, the Special Olympics, the American Red Cross and animal rescue groups.

-Arsenal’s community partnerships have won us 12 Dora Maxwell Social Responsibility Awards from the Missouri Credit Union Association.
+Arsenal’s community partnerships have led to us earning 14 Dora Maxwell Social Responsibility Awards from the Missouri Credit Union Association.

 The people-helping-people philosophy pervades all aspects of our daily business.
-We are especially committed to offering programs, products and services that address our members' needs.
+We are especially committed to offering programs, products and services that address our members' needs at every age.

 We provide debt counseling materials to our members and give them the opportunity to meet with a credit counselor.
-Four of our branches boast Member Education Centers, which give our members access to unbiased information on a variety of financial topics.
+Five of our branches boast Member Education Centers, which give our members access to unbiased information on a variety of financial topics.
 We've held member seminars on topics like home and car loans and fraud prevention.
-Our website links members with Anytime Adviser, a 24-hour online coach for almost any aspect of personal finance and loans.

-For making "people helping people" an integral part of our everyday operations, we've received eight Louise Herring Awards for Philosophy in Action and three first-place Desjardins Youth Financial Education awards from the Missouri Credit Union Association, along with a 2005 honorable mention in a national competition for our Tracker Kids Club.
+For making "people helping people" an integral part of our everyday operations, we've received eight Louise Herring Awards for Philosophy in Action from MCUA.
+For our youth and adult financial education efforts, we have been honored with five Alphonse Desjardins Awards from the MCUA.

 All of the aforementioned awards, 27 total, were earned at the state level.
 In 2005, we received national recognition (honorable mention award in the Louise Herring competition) for our Tracker Kids Club program.